Flightless cormorant: Distribution and habitat

-This unique cormorant is endemic to the Galapagos Islands, Ecuador, where it has a very restricted range.
+This unique cormorant is endemic to the Galápagos Islands, Ecuador, where it has a very restricted range.
 It is found on just two islands; Fernandina, and the northern and western coasts of Isabela.
 Distribution associates with the seasonal upwelling of the eastward flowing Equatorial Undercurrent (or Cromwell Current) which provides cold nutrient rich water to these western islands of the archipelago.
 The population has undergone severe fluctuations; in 1983 an El Niño-Southern Oscillation (ENSO) event resulted in a 50% reduction of the population to just 400 individuals.
 The population recovered quickly, however, and was estimated to number 900 individuals by 1999.

 This species inhabits the rocky shores of the volcanic islands on which it occurs.
 It forages in shallow coastal waters, including bays and straits.
 Flightless cormorants are extremely sedentary, remaining most or all of their lives, and breeding, on local stretches of coast-line several hundred metres long.
 Their sedentary nature is reflected in a genetic differentiation between the main colonies, and particularly between Fernandina and Isabela Island.